RandJSC/vagrant-wp-theme/README.md

 3. Run `vagrant up`.
 Let it download the base box and provision it.
 4. Visit http://localhost:8888/ and setup WordPress.
 MySQL username is __root__ and password is __root__
 5. Build a WordPress theme inside the `theme` folder.

+## About the Base Box

+The base box for this setup is an opinionated Debian Squeeze 64bit Linux installation that comes with the following goodies:

+* PHP-FPM
+* Nginx
+* Node.js
+* RVM with Ruby 1.9.3 installed